-- 1 Change your password on the remote server and/or virtual machine. - 2 Who is and was recently logged in to the remote server? - 3 Which information about hardware can you get from your local computer (if you are running Linux) and from course server?
+- 1 Change your password on the remote server and/or virtual machine. - Who is and was recently logged in to the remote server? - 3 Which information about hardware can you get from your local computer (if you are running Linux) and from course server?
 Why could such information be useful? - Which disks are mounted? - 2 How many memory (RAM) slots are occupied and what is memory size? - 4 Find your user ID on local computer and remote server.
-Do you think this has any implications when copying files from your local computer to server and back? - Terminate from command line some running graphical application.
-What is difference between kill and killall? - 6 Change priority of some running (graphical) application. - This is a second with the seco
+Do you think this has any implications when copying files from your local computer to server and back? - 5 Terminate from command line some running graphical application.
+What is difference between kill and killall? - 6 Change priority of some running (graphical) application. - Which applications are consuming the most resources (CPU, RAM)?